nodejs/admin/GITHUB_ORG_MANGEMENT_POLICY.md

 Technical Steering and Community Committees.
 If either the TSC or CommComm rejects the request, then the request is denied.

-In certain cases, Node.js Foundation Board of Directors approval may also be required.
+In certain cases, OpenJS Cross Project Council and/or OpenJS Foundation Board of Directors approval may also be required.

 ### Teams